Why we created the Positive Impact Rating

-The Rating is Inspired by 50+20
+The Positive Impact Rating is inspired by the 50+20 Vision

-The 50+20 vision invites and challenges management education institutions to make a paradigm shift: seeking to be best FOR the world instead of best in the world.
+The 50+20 vision invites and challenges management education institutions to make a paradigm shift: seeking to be best for the world instead of best in the world.